 Engage your class in cooperative play with a classic game of Old Maid.
 Simply start by explaining the basic rules of this game before prompting them to partner up and challenge their peers to see who can get rid of their cards the fastest by making matches.

 Develop your kiddos’ love for colors with this ingenious activity!
 After wrapping them in bubble wrap, allow them to dip their bodies in paint and then apply the paint to a wall covered in canvas to create abstract art.

 Add a literary twist to treasure hunts by having your learners seek out hidden words.
 You’ll provide them with a plastic bag filled with sight words that’ve been covered in rice.
 Then, prompt them to push around the rice to find the words hidden in their bag while encouraging them to repeat each word as they find it.

 16. Play an Educational Online Game

-Why not print out these core 100 sight words and practice creative ways to memorize them such as painting, looking for them in a book, or spelling them out with playdough?
-There’s no better way to help your young learner develop the necessary reading and writing skills they will need for Kindergarten.
+Indulge your little ones in sight words galore!
+Engage them in memorizing these words by having them paint, look for them in a book, or spell them out with Play-Doh.
+There’s no better way to help your tots develop the necessary skills they’ll need for Kindergarten!

 18. Number Bonds to 10 Egg Game